sudipp/WFTracking/README.md

-# WFTracking
+# WFTracking Service
-Windows Workflow tracker, builds WF definitions and captures any log any changes in xml files
+Windows Workflow tracker service, generates workflow definitions and log any changes in workflow into xml files